intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 * Consider programmatic approaches to ensure lossless mappings between service/network/device data models.
 * Consider approaches to ensure reuse/consistent data structure across various NM segments.
 * Some networks have specific network management requirements such as the need for asynchronous operations or constraints on data compactness.
-* Necessity to handle the heterogeneity of data, configuration, and network management/requirements.
+* There is a necessity to handle the heterogeneity of data, configuration, and network management/requirements.
 Resolving such issues could draw on insights from parallel technical fields such as knowledge engineering practices and concepts associated with Linked Data in the Semantic Web, areas where it is common to manage problems of heterogeneity and data reconciliation across various application domains.
 * Consider having YANG as part of the protocol specification/change where possible, or have the YANG document progress in parallel.
 * Need to ease the integration of low-level/network-oriented solutions with native "IT tooling"
 * Ease exposure of libraries and host tools (e.g., yangkit) to ease integration.